 We realized in all of this new house hubbub we never shared what we gifted each other for Christmas.
 Fishsticks!
 (No, we didn’t give each other fishsticks, I’m just practicing our resolution to not curse around the baby anymore).

 Sherry wins the “best gift” award this year.
 In continuing her efforts to grow our art collection, she considered a couple of Richmond-themed pieces (including this one that we’ve always liked) and finally ended up getting me this awesome Richmond Type Map:

 It’s a colorful map of our fair city made up entirely of identifying text.
 See what I mean?

 The black grid is made up of street names and the colored area behind them are the neighborhoods.
 So if you’re equal parts Richmond enthusiast, map connoisseur, and typography lover (like me) it’s basically the gift trifecta.
-And if you love cardboard mailing tubes as much as Clara seems to, the packaging is the icing on the cake (if you can’t watch the Vimeo video below, find it here on YouTube):
+And if you love cardboard mailing tubes as much as Clara seems to, the packaging is the icing on the cake (if you can’t watch the video below or find it here on YouTube):

 Oh, and some of the proceeds of each map go to a local kids art charity called Art180.
 We haven’t picked out the perfect spot for it in the house yet, so for now it’s joining the pile of frames in the family room that are sitting around waiting to be hung.